Joe-Pena/timothy-joe-citymain-front-end/README.md

 ### Heroku
 This app is deployed [here](https://javthon-client.herokuapp.com/dashboard).
 ### Demo account
-You can register a new user account or use the provided demo account.
+You can register a new user account or use this demo account.
 - Username: demoaccount
 - Password: password123